rudybrian/tuFace/README.md

 This code is alpha-level at best, and users should have a working knowledge of the component technologies involved (C++, OpenCV, Haar cascades, Eigenfaces/Fisherfaces/LBP, etc) before attempting any modifications yourself.

+##Current Implementation
+Once started, tuFace begins looking for faces in the streams.
+Once a face is found and identified (the recognition prediction confidence must exceed a defined threshold), the face is tracked until it moves out of view.
+The tracker is beneficial because it will track faces even if facial recognition cannot identify the person due to occlusion or head rotation as they move.
+This also aids in determining if a new face has entered the frame, or if the same face is present.
+The tracker accumulates the most likely facial recognition predictions as an individual moves about within frame in an attempt to average out temporary recognition failures.
+Currently only a single face is tracked, but the application will be enhanced to track up to 10 faces per stream.

 ##Limitations
 The current version of tuFace spawns a seperate video capture thread to grab frames from the video streams as fast as possible.
 As a result, if any of the camera feeds takes extra time to grab(), it will slow down the capture thread and the frame rate of the other cameras will also drop.
 In a future version each camera feed will get it's own capture thread.